Three members of an Acadiana family have pleaded guilty in a fraud case, federal court records show.

-A federal grand jury has indicted a Lafayette man and his two daughters on conspiracy and wire fraud charges, alleging they schemed to collect money meant to provide nutritious food to children and adults served by in-home daycares.
+Back in April, we reported that a federal grand jury indicted a man and his two daughters on conspiracy and wire fraud charges, alleging they schemed to collect money meant to provide nutritious food to children and adults served by in-home daycares.

 RNA was a “Sponsoring Organization” for the Program and was responsible for administering it in certain locations, including “Day Care Homes,” which are organized childcare programs for children enrolled in a private home.
 The Program authorizes assistance to states through grants-in-aid and other means to assist non-profit food service programs for children and adult participants in non-residential institutions that provide care.
 It is intended to provide aid to the participants and family or group day care homes to provide nutritious foods for the health and wellness of young children, older adults, and chronically impaired persons.